Nourish - Raw Buckwheat Breakfast Granola

 There is a renewed interest and return to the traditional process of fermenting or soaking grains and dehydrating them in order to render them more digestible.

 The soaked grains are then dehydrated instead of being cooked or baked so as to retain their nutritional value.
-This is generally done in a dehydrator, but don’t worry, if you don’t have a dehydrator, a low temperature of the oven will also work.
+This is generally done in a dehydrator, but don’t worry, if you don’t have a dehydrator, a low temperature in the oven will also work.